Low-pressure area: Formation

-Tropical cyclones form due to latent heat driven by significant thunderstorm activity, and are warm-core with well-defined circulations.
+Tropical cyclones form through latent heat driven by significant thunderstorm activity, and have warm cores with well-defined circulations.
 Certain criteria need to be met for their formation.
 In most situations, water temperatures of at least 26.5 C are needed down to a depth of at least 50 m; waters of this temperature cause the overlying atmosphere to be unstable enough to sustain convection and thunderstorms.
 Another factor is rapid cooling with height, which allows the release of the heat of condensation that powers a tropical cyclone.
 High humidity is needed, especially in the lower-to-mid troposphere; when there is a great deal of moisture in the atmosphere, conditions are more favorable for disturbances to develop.
 Low amounts of wind shear are needed, as high shear is disruptive to the storm's circulation.
 Lastly, a formative tropical cyclone needs a pre-existing system of disturbed weather, although without a circulation no cyclonic development will take place.
 Mesocyclones form as warm core cyclones over land, and can lead to tornado formation.
 Waterspouts can also form from mesocyclones, but more often develop from environments of high instability and low vertical wind shear.

-In deserts, lack of ground and plant moisture that would normally provide evaporative cooling can lead to intense, rapid solar heating of the lower layers of air.
-The hot air is less dense than surrounding cooler air.
-This, combined with the rising of the hot air, results in a low-pressure area called a thermal low.
-Monsoon circulations are caused by thermal lows which form over large areas of land and their strength is driven by how land heats more quickly than the surrounding nearby ocean.
+In deserts, lack of ground and plant moisture that would provide evaporative cooling can lead to intense, rapid solar heating of the lower layers of air.
+The hot air is less dense than surrounding cooler air, and so it will rise.
+This results in a low-pressure area called a thermal low.
+Monsoon circulations are caused by thermal lows which form over large areas of land; land heats more quickly than the nearby ocean.
 This generates a steady wind blowing toward the land, bringing the moist near-surface air over the oceans with it.
-Similar rainfall is caused by the moist ocean-air being lifted upwards by mountains, surface heating, convergence at the surface, divergence aloft, or from storm-produced outflows at the surface.
-However the lifting occurs, the air cools due to expansion in lower pressure, which in turn produces condensation.
-In winter, the land cools off quickly, but the ocean keeps the heat longer due to its higher specific heat.
+Rainfall is caused by this moist air being lifted upwards by mountains, surface heating, convergence at the surface, divergence aloft, or from storm-produced outflows at the surface.
+However the lifting occurs, the air cools by expansion in lower pressure, which in turn produces condensation.
+In winter, the land cools off quickly, but the ocean retains the heat longer because of its higher specific heat capacity.
 The hot air over the ocean rises, creating a low-pressure area and a breeze from land to ocean while a large area of drying high pressure is formed over the land, increased by wintertime cooling.
-Monsoons resemble sea and land breezes, terms usually referring to the localized, diurnal (daily) cycle of circulation near coastlines everywhere, but they are much larger in scale - also stronger and seasonal.
+Monsoons resemble sea and land breezes, terms usually referring to the localized, diurnal (daily) cycle of circulation near coastlines everywhere, but they are much larger in scale, and also stronger and seasonal.